Pillar guide

 • Reduce pressure before escalating active products.

-• Use acids and filing in a controlled rhythm.
+• Use acids and filing in a controlled rhythm, not every day.

-• Balance sweat and barrier repair instead of guessing.
+• Balance moisture and barrier repair instead of guessing.

-If you want the full routine, product order, and weekly cadence, start with the treatment plan.
-If you want day-to-day guidance, the AI membership adds check-ins and progress review.
+If you want the full routine — product order, filing rules, week-by-week cadence, and the four recovery phases — start with the $27 treatment plan.
+If you want ongoing day-to-day guidance, the AI membership adds check-ins, photo tracking, and personalised guidance built around this exact framework.